cfpb/design-system/docs/pages/iconography.md

         variation_description: |-
           * **Web:** 16px size.
 Used inline with text.
           * **Print:** 14pt size.
 Used inline with text.
+        variation_implementation: >-
+          The standard icon height in ems matches the 19px rendered canvas of text set in Avenir Next sized at 16px (19/16 = 1.1875).

+          @cf-icon-height: 1.1875em;
       - variation_name: Small
         variation_description: |-
           * **Web:** 20px size.
 Used on buttons.